node-red/node-red.github.io/docs/getting-started/second-flow.md

 Click Ok to close the dialog.

-#### 2. Add an HttpGet node
+#### 2. Add an HttpRequest node

-The HttpGet node can be used to retrieve a web-page when triggered.
+The HttpRequest node can be used to retrieve a web-page when triggered.

-After adding one to the workspace, edit it to set the `BaseURL` property to:
+After adding one to the workspace, edit it to set the `URL` property to:

         http://www.nationalgrid.com/ngrealtime/realtime/systemdata.aspx